hwawrzacz/smart-center/README.md

 typescript                      4.5.4
 ```

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.
+Use the `--prod` flag
+for a production build.

 ## Deploy locally with SSL

 In order to run this project as a PWA app it must be deployed on HTTPS with SSL certificate.
-If you don't want to use it that way (if browser app is enough for you), you can deploy it on
-a standard HTTP server.
+If you don't want to use it
+that way (if browser app is enough for you), you can deploy it on a standard HTTP server.

 The app is hosted on NGINX.

 ### Deploy on Raspberry Pi with NGINX

 This section contains instructions on installing and configuring NGINX and deploying app

 #### Install and configure NGINX

 1. Update apt-get repos: `sudo apt-get update`,
 2. Install NGINX: `sudo apt-get install nginx`,
 3. Run the service: `sudo /etc/init.d/nginx start`
-4. Generate SSL certificate: `sudo openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout <path_to_your/cert_file>/cert_file.key -out <path_to_your/cert_file>cert_file.crt`
+4. Generate SSL
+   certificate: `sudo openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout <path_to_your/cert_file>/cert_file.key -out <path_to_your/cert_file>cert_file.crt`

    Example of _path_to_your/cert_file_: /etc/ssl/self-signed/

 5. Server configuration
     - `nano /etc/nginx/sites-available/default`
     - `nano /etc/nginx/sites-enabled/default`

    ```
     # Redirection to HTTPS